ssube/js-utils/README.md

 - code coverage with source maps from nyc
 - pipeline and published tags with gitlab CI
 - identical local and CI builds with make
-- test harness with source map support and helpers for async leak tracking
+- test harness with mocha, source map support, and helpers for async leak tracking
+- changelog from standard-release

 ### Intentionally Omitted Features